hamburger

 The tectonic plates are classified into various types.
 They are major plates, minor plates, and regional plates.
 Some examples of these plates are mentioned below.

 • Major Plates: The Earth’s surface is divided into seven major tectonic plates.
-They are Eurasia and adjacent oceanic plate, Africa with the eastern Atlantic floor plate, India-Australia-New Zealand plate, Pacific plate, South American plate, North American plate, and Antarctic (and the surrounding oceanic) plate.
+They are Eurasia and the adjacent oceanic plate, Africa with the eastern Atlantic floor plate, the India-Australia-New Zealand plate, the Pacific plate, the South American plate, the North American plate, and the Antarctic (and the surrounding oceanic) plate.

-• Minor Plates: Some important minor plates are as follows: Juan De Fuca plate found in the South-East of North American Plate, Fuji plate in the North-east of Australia, Cocos plate between Central America and Pacific plate, Nazca plate between South America and Pacific plate, Philippine plate that is found between the Asiatic and Pacific plate, Caroline plate between the Philippine and Indian plate and so on.
+• Minor Plates: Some important minor plates are as follows: the Juan De Fuca plate found in the South-East of the North American Plate, the Fuji plate in the North-east of Australia, the Cocos plate between Central America and the Pacific plate, the Nazca plate between South America and Pacific plate, Philippine plate that is found between the Asiatic and Pacific plate, Caroline plate between the Philippine and Indian plate and so on.

 What are the Different Types of Tectonic Boundaries?

 The movement of different types of tectonic plates causes the formation of tectonic boundaries.
-The tectonic boundaries are further classified into three types.
-They are:
+The tectonic boundaries are further classified into three types as follows

 • Divergent Boundary: A divergent boundary is a type of tectonic boundary that is formed when the tectonic plates are pulled apart from each other.
 They are often termed as ‘constructive boundaries’.